Emissions Testing in Delaware

 Delaware Emissions and Smog Check Requirements

-To test a vehicle’s fuel system for leaks, certain vehicles in the counties of Kent and New Castle may need a pressure test performed if the car was manufactured after 1975 and weighs less than 8,500 lbs.
+To test a vehicle’s fuel system for leaks, certain vehicles in the counties of Kent and New Castle may need a pressure test performed if the car was manufactured after 1975 and weighs less than 8,500 pounds.
 Additionally, automobiles must undergo a vehicle inspection for safety purposes, which checks the vehicle’s windows, tires and brakes.

 When visiting an emissions testing station, motorists must provide the DMV with a current vehicle registration card and proof of auto insurance.
 Drivers must turn off all vehicle accessories and shift the car into park or neutral before entering the inspection facility.
 Furthermore, DE smog check stations do not permit smoking or cell phone usage in the inspection lanes, and inspection facilities do not allow pets of any kind.

 Smog Check Exemptions in Delaware

 Drivers are exempt from vehicle emissions testing in Delaware if they meet the following two qualifications: The passenger vehicle is older than the model year 1967 or the vehicle was manufactured within the last 5 years and weighs less than 10,000 lbs.
 Additionally, vehicles are exempt from testing if the vehicle is a motorcycle or a diesel-fueled vehicle manufactured before 1997.

 Note: Even if a vehicle is exempt from testing, it may still require a vehicle identification number (VIN) verification.

 Out-of-State Emissions Testing in Delaware